Transactions

 proposes a block proposal containingM

-proposes more block proposals- When proposals can be finalized,
+proposes more block proposals- When proposals can be confirmed,

 M